Best Infant Monitor: Ultimate Guide to Peaceful

 Audio-Only Monitors: The Simplicity Choice

-These are the classic, no-frills monitors that focus solely on sound.
-They’re perfect for parents who primarily need to hear if their baby is crying or stirring.
+These classic monitors focus solely on sound, ideal for parents who primarily need to hear if their baby is crying or stirring.

 • Pros: Generally affordable, simple to use, excellent battery life, and often very portable.